The Parish of South Lafford

 Events past and present:-

-This event took place on 15 September and gave a unique opportunity to join our expert volunteers on a combined tour of St Denys’ church following its recent restoration and to learn about its most famous resident, the explorer George Bass.
+September 2019 On Land & Sea: Exploring Aswarby’s Heritage - This event gave a unique opportunity to join expert volunteers on a combined tour of St Denys’ church following its recent restoration and learn about its most famous resident, the explorer George Bass.
 There was also a guided tour of the historic parkland.

-A guided walk of historic places around Aswarby Park took place on Sunday 21st October, the guides were Nicholas and George Playne.
-The walk was well attended and the weather was kind with it being a lovely sunny autumn day.
+October 2018 Guided Walk of Historic places around Aswarby Park - A guided walk of historic places around Aswarby Park took place on Sunday 21 October.
+The walk was well attended and it was a lovely sunny autumn day.

 A wonderful celebration service was held on Sunday 9th September to mark the end of the major heritage project with music by South Lafford Choir and Heckington U3A Singers.